plutarc

 Contract Types

-Margin and P&L are denominated in the base asset (e.g. BTC).
+Margin and P&L are denominated in the settlement coin — the specific coin depends on the contract.
+For example, BTCUSD settles in BTC and ETHUSD settles in ETH.
 Your position value changes with the price of the collateral, creating a non-linear P&L curve.
-Example: XBTUSD perpetual.

 Troubleshooting Connection Issues